bumptech/glide/_posts/2017-04-17-generatedapi.md

 }
 ```

-You can then use the generated ``GlideApp`` class to call your custom method:
+You can then use the generated ``GlideApp`` class to call your custom type:

 ```java
 GlideApp.with(fragment)